RHIT-CSSE/csse304/ClassMaterials/Lambda/notes.md

 An even more common structure - break the cases into a big cond, base cases first, then varied recursive cases.

+# Lambda

+An example:

+    (define median-of-three
+      (lambda (a b c)
+          (- (+ a b c) (max a b c) (min a b c))))

+Note that the define is not part of the lambda.

+lambda is a function that returns a procedure.
+The body of the lambda does not execute when the lambda itself is run, rather it runs (maybe many times) when the procedure returned from lambda is invoked.

+We will usually use define to associate the newly created procedure with a name we can call later.
+But not always:

+    ((lambda (x y)  (+ x y)) 1 2)

+# Main Class Activity

+Solve the remainder of the in class problems in groups